 1. Is the PDP (T) a degree or diploma course?

 The PDP is neither a degree nor a diploma course.
-If the PDP (Teachers) participant enrols for a full qualification programme subsequently after completing a Modular Course, credits earned from some of these Modular Courses may be counted towards the attainment of an early childhood related qualification such as a Specialist Diploma, Advanced Diploma or Degree.
+If the PDP (T) participant enrols for a full qualification programme subsequently after completing a Modular Course, credits earned from some of these Modular Courses may be counted towards the attainment of an early childhood related qualification such as a Specialist Diploma, Advanced Diploma or Degree.

 2. Does the PDP (T) provide a certification?